 The project concept was found to have many mitigation measures inherent in the proposal.
-Compared to the economic and social benefit of the project to the EIS Study Area, the adverse social impacts identified in this assessment have generally been found to be negligible or minor.
+Compared to the economic and social benefit of the project to the EIS Study Area, the adverse social impacts identified in this Technical Study have generally been found to be negligible or minor.
 The majority are temporary in nature.
 There was only one impact that was identified as potentially moderate.
-Several beneficial impacts were also identified.
+Several beneficial impacts were also identified by this Technical Study.
 There are possible opportunities to further mitigate some adverse impacts and to enhance some beneficial impacts.